SenthilNayagan/senthilnayagan.github.io/_posts/algorithms-and-data-structures/2022-08-26-algorithms-and-data-structures-intro.markdown

 ## Algorithm efficiency

+A problem can be solved in more than one way.
+So, it is possible to come up with more than one solution algorithm for a given problem.
+We must compare them to find the efficient one.

 There are two measures of efficiency when it comes to algorithms:

 - **Time**
 - **Space**

-### Time complexity
+### Time complexity (Speed)

 The efficiency measured in terms of time is known as time complexity.
 Time complexity is a measure of how long an algorithm takes to execute.
+Time complexity is defined as a *function of the input size `n` using Big-O notation as `O(n)`*, where `n` is the size of the input and `O` is the growth rate function for the worst-case scenario.

+> **Big-O notation:** The Big-O notation enables a standard comparison of the worst-case performance (aka upper bound) of our algorithms.

+#### Constant time complexity

+If an algorithm's time complexity is *constant*, its execution time remains the same regardless of the *input size* and the *number of times it is executed*.

-### Space complexity
+### Space complexity (Memory)

 Space complexity is primarily a computer area of concern.
 It corresponds to the amount of memory a computer uses.

 An effective algorithm must strike a balance between these two measures.
 For example, it might not matter if we have a super-fast algorithm if it uses up all the memory we have.

+> **Ideal efficiency:** The most efficient algorithm could be one that performs all of its operations in the shortest time possible and uses the least amount of memory.

 ## Linear search algorithm